bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 Next, modify the /etc/fstab file which governs what filesystems are mounted on boot.
-In the original fstab file, the Debian installer makes use of UUIDs to specify partitions but this is not helpful in our case.
+In the original fstab file, the Debian installer makes use of UUIDs to specify partitions but this is not helpful in our case because the UUIDs on the target system will not match the ones on the system we're creating this image with.
 We need to specify partiton names instead.

     cat << EOF > /etc/fstab
     # /etc/fstab: static file system information.
     #
     # <file system> <mount point>   <type>  <options>             <dump>  <pass>
-    rootfs          /               auto    errors=remount-ro      0      1
+    /dev/root       /               auto    errors=remount-ro      0      1
     /dev/sda6       none            swap    sw                     0      0
     EOF

-Once the unit has booted properly then users can do further customization of the fstab file to include the large Data partition and possibly the "boot" and other partitions.
+Once the unit has booted properly then users can perform further customization of the fstab file to include the large Data partition and possibly the "boot" and other partitions.

 At this point reboot the unit with the "reboot" command and make sure it comes up as before.
 Log back in as the root user to finish off the